strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 ## Client-side apply in Strimzi

-When user creates or updates Strimzi resource, the desired state is taken by Strimzi and propagated into all needed resources.
+When a user creates or updates a Strimzi resource, the desired state is taken by Strimzi and propagated into all needed resources.
 For example (based on the configuration), when user updates field in `Kafka` CR, Strimzi will build from scratch resources like `StrimziPodSet`, `ConfigMap`, `Service`, or `PersistentVolumeClaim`.
-This is completely fine until there is another operator, running in loop, updating these resources with another value.
+This is completely fine until another operator, running in a reconciliation loop, updates these resources with another value.
-Such example could be ArgoCD updating resources with annotations it needs for its functionality.
+One example is Argo CD updating resources with the annotations it needs to function.
-But with every update like this, Strimzi, because it gets event that the resource has changed, builds the resource by the desired state from scratch again, overwriting the changes made by other operator.
+With each update, Strimzi detects the resource change and reconciles it from the desired state, overwriting any modifications made by the other operator.
-And this can lead into infinite loop of updates, various warnings or errors in other services/operators, and more.
+This can result in an update loop, along with warnings, errors, or other downstream issues in affected services or operators.

 Because of these issues, we decided to implement Server-Side Apply.